-NEW YORK (AP) — Facebook is suing several law firms that represented a man who claimed he owned half of the social network and was entitled to billions of dollars from the company and its CEO Mark Zuckerberg.
+NEW YORK (AP) — Facebook is suing several law firms that represented a man who claimed he owned half of the company and was entitled to billions of dollars.

-The case was dismissed in April and the man, Paul Ceglia, is facing related criminal charges.
-Facebook Inc. and Zuckerberg filed a lawsuit Monday against DLA Piper and other law firms and lawyers, saying they conspired to file and prosecute a fraudulent lawsuit.
-DLA Piper is one of the world's largest business law firms.
+The case was dismissed in April and the man is facing related criminal charges.
+Facebook Inc. filed a lawsuit Monday against DLA Piper and other law firms and lawyers, saying they knowingly conspired to file and prosecute a fraudulent lawsuit.
+DLA is one of the world's largest business law firms.

 The man, Paul Ceglia, claimed that he and Facebook CEO Mark Zuckerberg signed a 2003 contract that included a provision entitling him to half-ownership of Facebook.